 Which decisions can be appealed?

-The Court of Appeal, a division of the Supreme Court, can hear appeals of decisions made by judges sitting at VCAT, civil and criminal decisions of the County Court, and decisions of judges sitting in the Supreme Court.
+The Court of Appeal, a division of the Supreme Court, can hear appeals of decisions made by judges sitting at VCAT, some civil and criminal decisions of the County Court, and decisions of judges sitting in the Supreme Court.

 Two types of decisions made by VCAT can be appealed to the Supreme Court: